lavishabhambri/Gaming-Hub/README.md

 # GAMING HUB :game_die:
 Play cool & fun retro online games at **The Gaming Hub**!
-The Gaming Zone provides you with a collection of classic retro games, including **puzzle games, trivia games, maths games, colour games** and much more...
+The Gaming Hub provides you with a collection of classic retro games, including **puzzle games, trivia games, maths games, colour games** and much more...
 ENJOY!

 ## DEMO LINK :link: